+secondary damage 1d4 Dex.
 Possessions: bit and bridle, military saddle.

-Area 1-16 - Centipede Pen
+Area 1-16 - Centipede Pen (EL 6): Read or paraphrase the following:

 The passage's floor is covered with all kinds of garbage and litter.
 Prints of hundreds of thin legs are all over.
 Soon you can see the possible source of this mess: three enormous centipedes eating carrion.
 They are overseen by a towering eyeless warrior wielding a heavy flail and covered in scars from head to toe.